ReflectionHLE/ReflectionHLE/README.md

 On Windows desktops, you should simply drop the files SDL2.dll and refcatabyss.exe along with the files coming with the shareware release.

-Note that refcatabyss.exe is simply a replacement for the CATABYSS.EXE DOS executable, not any other file.
-By clicking on it, a new game in "Warrior" difficulty should be started.

-For a game in "Novice" difficulty you want to use refcatabyss-novice.bat instead.
-Alternatively you can type this, if using a command prompt:
-"refcatabyss.exe 1 1".

-On other platforms, a similar command (e.g., "./refcatabyss 1 1" on Linux) can be used to start a "Novice" game.

 ------------------------------------------------
 How to do *this and that* or: Configuration file